kitsudaiki/ainari/docs/repo/repo_structure.md

         └── hanami
             ├── src
             │   ├── api
-            │   │   ├── endpoint_processing
-            │   │   ├── http
+            │   │   └── http_endpoints
-            │   │   │   ├── auth
+            │   │       ├── auth
-            │   │   │   ├── checkpoint
+            │   │       ├── checkpoint
-            │   │   │   ├── cluster
+            │   │       ├── cluster
-            │   │   │   ├── dataset
-            │   │   │   ├── hosts
-            │   │   │   ├── logs
+            │   │       │   └── task
-            │   │   │   ├── measurements
+            │   │       ├── dataset
-            │   │   │   ├── project
+            │   │       ├── project
-            │   │   │   ├── system_info
-            │   │   │   ├── task
-            │   │   │   ├── threading
-            │   │   │   └── user
+            │   │       └── user
-            │   │   └── websocket
             │   ├── core
-            │   │   ├── cluster
-            │   │   ├── io
-            │   │   │   ├── checkpoint
-            │   │   │   └── data_set
-            │   │   └── processing
-            │   │       ├── cpu
-            │   │       └── cuda
             │   ├── database
             │   └── documentation
             └── tests

 -   **api**

-    -   **endpoint_processing**

-        General functions to provice a http-server and to process request over the REST-api like prechecks and so on, before triggering the endpoint-functions within the `http` directory
+    All functions for the API to interact with the server.

-    -   **http**
+    -   **http_endpoints**

-        Definitions of all API-endpoints
+        Definitions of all REST-API-endpoints

-    -   **websocket**

-        Functions to send and receive data via websocket in case of a dataset-upload or direct interaction with a cluster

 -   **core**

-    -   **cluster**

-        Datastruture, initializing and state-machine for the clusters and there data

-    -   **io**

-        All functions for serialization and deserialization of information like datasets and checkpoints

-    -   **processing**

-        Functions to process the data of a cluster
+    Functionality to interact with the c++-core-libraries for the neural networks.
+Also contains the handling of cluster-tasks.

 -   **database**

     Contains the definitions of the database-tables and all functions to interact with the SQL-database

--   **documentation**

-    Code for generating the documenation (open-api docu, config docu, ...)